mariful-nyx/nxtbn/README.md

 ## Commercial Support
 We offer commercial support to help with any missing functionality or project assistance.
 For inquiries, please reach out to us at [info@nxtbn.com](mailto:info@nxtbn.com).

-### 💖 Sponsor

-If you adore this project and are eager to lend your support, consider sponsoring it!
-Dive deeper into how you can make a meaningful impact by [reading on](https://github.com/nxtbn-com/.github/blob/main/sponsor.md).

 ---